The Morristown Miracle

 Dedicated to the good people - citizens and leadership - of Morristown.

 This copy is intended for review, critique and interaction - any, or all of which, I humbly and respectfully ask for.
 Thanks.
-(This is a literary work, NOT investigative journalism).

 I really, badly, wanted to write this.
 Then I decided not to.
 It wouldnít make a difference.